Dan Mace: Early life

-Dan Mace was born on May 28, 1834, in Cambridge, Massachusetts, United States.
+Mace was born on May 28, 1834, in Cambridge, Massachusetts, United States.

 Named after his father, an owner of a Boston livery stable, he carried on the family tradition of horsemanship.
 His brother, Ben Mace, was also a horseman.

 Career

-Raised in Boston, young Dan Mace was taught to race by his father and prominent trainer Cosgrove.
-As a youth, Dan lived with Elijah Simmons in Albany and rode most of his races during the 1843–44 seasons under trainer Benjamin Reed.
+Raised in Boston, Mace was taught to race by his father and prominent trainer Cosgrove.
+As a youth, Mace lived with Elijah Simmons in Albany and rode most of his races during the 1843–44 seasons under trainer Benjamin Reed.
 After returning home, he devoted himself to trotting horses, staying in Boston.
-In his early days, Dan Mace managed many noted horses, including Kate Miller, Mary Taylor, Touch-Me-Not, Old Bones, Duchess, Meddlesome, Tom Hyer, Dentist, Lady Westley, and several others.
+In his early days, Mace managed many noted horses, including Kate Miller, Mary Taylor, Touch-Me-Not, Old Bones, Duchess, Meddlesome, Tom Hyer, Dentist, Lady Westley, and several others.

-In 1850, Dan Mace guided Lady Litchfield to her first major win at the Cambridge course.
+In 1850, Mace guided Lady Litchfield to her first major win at the Cambridge course.
 After buying her in 1851, he went on to win additional races at Washington Trotting Park in Providence.

 Mace earned his first big purse in May 1855, driving Chicago Jack to a $500 win over Knownothing after dropping the first heat and winning the next three.
 He relocated to Providence, Rhode Island, in 1856.
-At Washington Park, Dan Mace drove his mare Duchess to a ten-mile win in 29:17.
+At Washington Park, Mace drove his mare Duchess to a ten-mile win in 29:17.
 After driving Lady Sherman for Mr. Parkis in 1857, Mace purchased her in partnership with Mr. Babcock and brought her to New York, where she won a $100 race at the Fashion Course.

-Dan Mace first handled the famed champion Ethan Allen in 1858.
+Mace first handled the famed champion Ethan Allen in 1858.
 His first time driving the horse that year came in a trot against George M. Patchen over the Union Course.
 He was at the reins when Ethan Allen faced Dexter and later in his race with The Rose of Washington.
 In partnership with J. Dunn Walton, he purchased a fourteen-year-old Ethan Allen from Frank Baker and drove him in several record races.

-Between 1858 and 1860, Dan Mace campaigned the black gelding Pilot, recording his fastest mile of 2:28 in September 1859 at Providence against Miller's Damsel.
+Between 1858 and 1860, Mace campaigned the black gelding Pilot, recording his fastest mile of 2:28 in September 1859 at Providence against Miller's Damsel.

 Mace later took charge of Daniel Lambert, a speedy three-year-old son of Ethan Allen sent by owner John Porter of Ticonderoga, New York.
-At the Old Saugus Race Track in Massachusetts, on October 22, 1861, Daniel Lambert won two heats, one in a record 2:42, prompting Dan Mace to challenge any three-year-old trotter in the world for $5,000 or $10,000 a side.
+At the Old Saugus Race Track in Massachusetts, on October 22, 1861, Daniel Lambert won two heats, one in a record 2:42, prompting Mace to challenge any three-year-old trotter in the world for $5,000 or $10,000 a side.

 He moved to Chicago, Illinois in 1862 and soon established himself at the Fashion Course.

-Dan Mace drove Ethan Allen and Honest Allen as a team in 1862, beating Simon Browne's Toronto Chief and running mate in 2:33 at the Fashion Course.
+Mace drove Ethan Allen and Honest Allen as a team in 1862, beating Simon Browne's Toronto Chief and running mate in 2:33 at the Fashion Course.
 He later drove the stallions in a timed trial, recording 2:23½ under the watch of several prominent horsemen.